LoopZ/V8Power/README.txt

 File and directory utility.

     [none]      Does nothing.
     /D file     Calculate and output drive letter of file to STDOUT.
     /P file     Calculate and output path of file to STDOUT.
     /C          Use before /D or /P to change drive or path without text output.
     /F file     Calculate and output complete filename to STDOUT.
     /N file     Calculate and output file's basename to STDOUT.
     /E file     Calculate and output file's extension to STDOUT.
-	/U template Calculate and output unique file name based on template to STDOUT.
+    /U template Calculate and output unique file/dir name based on template to STDOUT.
 The drive and path must exist.
                 Example: "vfdutil /u C:\TEMP\TEST????.$$$"

 TBA